Prince George County, Virginia: Transportation

 Interstate Highways 95 and 295 pass through the county, as does north-south U.S. Route 301 and east-west U.S. Route 460.
-State Route 10 runs along the northern shore of the James River near several of the James River plantations located in the county.
+State Route 10 runs along the southern shore of the James River near several of the James River plantations located in the county.
 State Route 106 runs through Prince George, the county seat.

 Freight railroad service for the county is provided by CSX Transportation, which interchanges with Norfolk Southern at Petersburg.
 The famous 52-mile long tangent rail line between Petersburg and Suffolk of the former Norfolk and Petersburg Railroad was built by William Mahone in the 1850s, and now forms a vital link of the Norfolk Southern system.
 A Norfolk Southern Railway automobile transloading facility is located nearby.
 There are future plans underway for a large Intermodal freight transport railroad-trucking transfer facility in Prince George County as well.